rhjensen79/robert-jensen.dk/content/posts/2021-harbor-behind-traefik-with-letsencrypt-certificate/index.md

 The problem with Container registrys, is that Docker requires there to be a valid certificate, for them to work.
 I could just buy a certificate, and use that, but i'm a big fan of [Let's Encrypt](https://letsencrypt.org) so it was natural for me to look into using that.

-To make Let's Encrypt work, I would have to expose Harbor to the internet, and I only have one public ipadress, and that is used by my Traefik proxy (on the same ports).
+To make Let's Encrypt work, I would have to expose Harbor to the internet, and since I only have one public ipadress, and that is used by my Traefik proxy (on the same ports), that wont work.

 Luckely, I can just use Traefik, to generate the certificates, and publish my Harbor container registry, thru Traefik.

 This blog is about how to do just that :-)

-### Before you begin
+### Before you begin, you need

-- A working Traefik proxy
-My setup is [described here](https://www.robert-jensen.dk/posts/2021-secure-deployments-with-docker-and-traefik/), and should be quite easy to follow.
+- A working Traefik proxy, with Let's Encrypt enabled My setup is [described here](https://www.robert-jensen.dk/posts/2021-secure-deployments-with-docker-and-traefik/), and should be quite easy to follow.

 - An clean Ubuntu 18.04 VM for running Harbor